ietf-wg-alto/draft-alto-oam-yang/design.md

 entries.
 Each `resource` entry contains the configurations of an ALTO information resource (See Section 8.1 of {{RFC7285}}).
-The operator of the ALTO server can use this model to create, update, and remove the ALTO information resource.
+The operator of the ALTO server can use this model to create, update, and remove the ALTO information resources.

-Each `resoruce` entry provides configurations defining how to create or update an ALTO information resource.
+Each `resource` entry provides configurations defining how to create or update an ALTO information resource.
 Adding a new `resource` entry notifies the ALTO server to create a new ALTO information resource.
 Updating an existing `resource` entry notifies the ALTO server to update the generation parameters